-- A crypto map is a "sum" of all configuration items that we've discussed so far. - It combines the following parameters: - The crypto ACL that indicates which traffic to protect - Who is the remote peer - Which local address will be used for IPsec traffic (optional) - > Which transform sets will be used in negotiation for data protection. - Crypto maps have names and sequence numbers. - Maps with the same name and different sequence numbers are grouped in a crypto map set. - Only one crypto map set can be assigned to an interface. - Multiple interfaces can share the same crypto map.
+- A crypto map is a "sum" of all configuration items that we've discussed so far. - It combines the following parameters: - > The crypto ACL that indicates which traffic to protect - > The security associations used to establish the tunnel - Who is the remote peer - Which local address will be used for IPsec traffic (optional) - > Which transform sets will be used in negociation for data protection. - Crypto maps have names and sequence numbers. - Maps with the same name and different sequence numbers are grouped in a crypto map set. - Only one crypto map set can be assigned to an interface. - Multiple interfaces can share the same crypto map.